Advanced Signal Processing (ELE640)

 Content

-Topics covered are: Multirate signal processing, wavelets and filter banks, stochastic signal processing, spectral estimation and quantization, techniques and methods for signal and image compression, as well as feature extraction from signals in the time and frequency domain.
+Topics covered are: Multirate signal processing, wavelets and filter banks, stochastic signal processing, quantization, techniques and methods for signal and image compression, as well as feature extraction from signals in the time and frequency domain.
 We will use signal and image processing in specific applications, including examples using biomedical data.
 We will also use machine learning to make decision systems.

 Learning outcome